DanielBrunnsaker/ProtPredict/README.md

 Follow download and install instructions [here](https://www.swi-prolog.org/download/stable).
 It can also be installed using package managers such as apt, snap, and brew.

-# Frequent Pattern Mining
+# Frequent Pattern Mining/Relational Descriptor Generation

-Frequent patterns are mined from Datalog database created from the Saccharomyces Genome Database (SGD), BioGRID, and Yeast8[1,2,3] and then used as features in a protein abundance predictions.
+Frequent patterns (relational descriptors) are mined from a Datalog database created from the Saccharomyces Genome Database (SGD), BioGRID, and Yeast8[1,2,3] and then used as features in a protein abundance predictions.
 These patterns are mined using Aleph in Prolog using the WARMR algorithm, and by using sample meta-data (deletant strains) from a dataset by Messner et al. as positive examples [4,5,6].

 A pattern in this context can take the following form, represented as a logic program: